adamgligor/adamgligor.github.io/_posts/2018-06-28-weight-scale-esp8266.md

 ## Curve fitting

-To get to a mathematical formula, assume a linear relationship that can be aproximated with a a first order function.
+To get to a mathematical formula, assume a linear relationship that can be aproximated with a first order function.

-Measure a few items with known weights and then use a curve fitting programm like [this](https://mycurvefit.com/) to find the ecuation.
+Measure a few items with known weights and then use a curve fitting programm like [this](https://mycurvefit.com/) to find that function.

 ## Prototype